Mlaiel/iacherie/docs/reports/CRITICAL_ISSUE_RESOLUTION_REPORT.md

 ## 🏗️ Production Deployment Ready

-The Ainflue platform now has comprehensive unit testing infrastructure that provides:
+The IA Chérie platform now has comprehensive unit testing infrastructure that provides:
 - Quality validation for production deployment
 - Confidence in code changes and refactoring
 - Automated validation of critical business logic